Free will in theology: The paradox of free will

 In rabbinic literature, there is much discussion as to the apparent contradiction between God's omniscience and free will.
 The representative view is that "Everything is foreseen; yet free will is given" (Pirkei Avot 3:15).
-Based on this understanding, the problem is formally described as a paradox, beyond our understanding.
+Based on this understanding, the problem is formally described as a paradox, beyond human comprehension.

 The paradox is explained, but not resolved, by observing that God exists outside of time, and therefore, his knowledge of the future is exactly the same as his knowledge of the past and present.
 Just as his knowledge of the past does not interfere with man's free will, neither does his knowledge of the future.
 This distinction, between foreknowledge and predestination, is in fact discussed by Abraham ibn Daud.

 One analogy here is that of time travel.
-The time traveller, having returned from the future, knows in advance what x will do, but while he knows what x will do, that knowledge does not cause x to do so: x had free will, even while the time traveller had foreknowledge.
+Having returned from the future, the time traveler knows in advance what x will do, but while he knows what x will do, that knowledge does not cause x to do so: x had free will, even while the time traveler had foreknowledge.
 One objection raised against this analogy – and ibn Daud's distinction – is that if x truly has free will, he may choose to act otherwise when the event in question comes to pass, and therefore the time traveller (or God) merely has knowledge of a possible event: even having seen the event, there is no way to know with certainty what x will do; see the view of Gersonides below.
-Further, the presence of the time traveller, may have had some chaotic effect on x's circumstances and choice, absent when the event comes to pass in the present.)
+Further, the presence of the time traveller may have had some chaotic effect on x's circumstances and choice, absent when the event comes to pass in the present.)

 In line with this, the teaching from Pirkei Avot quoted above, can be read as: "Everything is observed (while - and no matter where - it happens), and (since the actor is unaware of being observed) free will is given".

 Alternate approaches

-Although the above discussion of the paradox represents the majority rabbinic view, there are several major thinkers who resolve the issue by explicitly excluding human action from divine foreknowledge.
+Although the above discussion of the paradox represents the majority rabbinic view, several major thinkers resolved the issue by explicitly "excluding" human action from divine foreknowledge.